Elliptic fibrations on K3 surfaces: Introduction

 In Section \ref{sec2}, we discuss, when a K3 surface $X$ has an elliptic fibration with infinite automorphism group (or the Mordell--Weil group).
 See \cite{Nik2}.

-In Section \ref{sec3}, we discuss our general results from \cite{Nik2}, \cite{Nik7} and \cite{Nik8} about existence of non-zero exceptional elements of the Picard lattice with respect to the automorphism group of a K3 surface.
+In Section \ref{sec3}, we discuss our general results from \cite{Nik2}, \cite{Nik7} and \cite{Nik8} on existence of non-zero exceptional elements of the Picard lattice with respect to the automorphism group of a K3 surface.
 Here an element $x$ of the Picard lattice $S_X$ is called {\it exceptional} with respect to the automorphism group $\Aut X$, if its orbit $\Aut X(x)$ in $S_X$ is finite.
 These results will give the main tools for further applications.

-In Sections \ref{sec3} and \ref{sec4}, we discuss, how many elliptic fibrations and elliptic fibrations with infinite automorphism group a K3 surface can have.
-In particular, for the Picard number $\rho(X)\ge 3$, we show that a K3 surface $X$ has infinite number of elliptic fibrations and infinite number of elliptic fibrations with infinite automorphism groups if it has one of them, except finite number of exceptional Picard lattices $S_X$.
+In Section \ref{sec4} (see also Section \ref{sec3}), we discuss, how many elliptic fibrations and elliptic fibrations with infinite automorphism group a K3 surface can have.
+In particular, for the Picard number $\rho(X)\ge 3$, we show that a K3 surface $X$ has infinite number of elliptic fibrations and infinite number of elliptic fibrations with infinite automorphism groups if it has one of them, except a finite number of exceptional Picard lattices $S_X$.
 This is mainly related to our results in \cite{Nik2}, \cite{Nik3}, \cite{Nik7} and \cite{Nik8}.

 As examples of applications of the same ideas, in Section \ref{sec5}, we consider K3 surfaces with exotic structures: finite number of non-singular rational curves, finite number of Enriques involutions, and with naturally arithmetic automorphism groups.